vcxk/SwiftCrossCompilers/README.md

 **_(Support for armv7 and armv6 platforms has been dropped due to being unable to compile the Swift toolchain for those platforms)_**

-IMO, the point 2 above is the most important.
+IMO, point 2 above is the most important.
 This makes is possible to deploy "distro-less" docker containers of your swift applications which are extremely small.
 I am currently working on several R/Pi servers as examples which use this technique.

 ## Easy way to get started: